hey-Orion/boot-camp-2.0/README.md

 # Workshops 2.0

-### A personal repository dedicated to hands-on coding practice with LCW sequence.
+### A personal repository dedicated to hands-on coding practice with interview preparation.

 This repository serves as my coding playground where I experiment with new concepts, solve programming exercises, build small projects, and strengthen my problem-solving skills through consistent practice.